New Year's Eve in the Netherlands

 Start the New Year fresh with a Nieuwjaarsduik

-One of the most interesting New Year’s traditions in The Netherlands must be the Nieuwjaarsduik (also known as the Polar Bear Plunge).
+One of the most interesting New Year’s traditions in the Netherlands must be the Nieuwjaarsduik (also known as the Polar Bear Plunge).
 Every New Year’s Day at 12 pm, over 30.000 people around the country collectively dive into the icy cold waters of the North Sea to start the year afresh.
 The event is professionally organised at 89 beach locations along the coast and is free for everyone to attend.
 Unox (a brand famous for its wintery dishes), adopted the Nieuwjaarsduik years ago and started the tradition to wear a Unox branded orange hat when diving into the ocean.

 Picture credits: Alexander Fritze